cakephp/docs/fr/development/routing.rst

     :param string $route: A route template that dictates which urls should be redirected.
-    :param mixed $url: Either a :term:`routing array` or a string url for the destination of the redirect.
+    :param mixed $url: Either a :term:`tableau routing` or a string url for the destination of the redirect.
     :param array $options: An array of options for the redirect.